Microsoft Dynamics 365 Connector

 - Enter that Dynamics URL as the Web API URL.
 It should look like

-https://REPLACE-ME.crm.dynamics.com/ - Under scopes, enter the following, replacing the URL with your Dynamics URL:
+https://REPLACE-ME.crm.dynamics.com/. - Under scopes, enter the following, replacing the URL with the Dynamics URL:

 - Enter that Dynamics URL as the Web API URL.
 It should look like